Our reclaimed water management scheme

 The end product is left to dry on a prepared bed before being tested and classified for reuse.

-On average, 5500 tonnes of biosolids are produced in Shoalhaven every year - 100% of which is recycled onto farmland.
+On average, 5500 tonnes of biosolids are produced in Shoalhaven every year which is recycled onto farmland.